Looking for Something?

 Serve immediately.
 If desired, serve the meat on buns, topped with coleslaw.
 It is also delicious on it’s own.
 Enjoy!

-Other Slow Cooker Recipes You May Enjoy
+Other Slow Easy and Delicious Slow Cooker Recipes

 Slow Cooker Sweet and Sour Ribs – fall off the bone tender and wrapped in a delicious restaurant quality caramelized sticky sauce.